Sexual dimorphism in human physiology: Skeleton

 In females, the acetabula, the concave surfaces to which the balls of the femurs attach via ligaments, are located farther apart, which increases the distance between the most outer points of the femurs (their greater trochanters) and thus the width of the hips.
 Female femurs are therefore more generally angled (laterally, further away from vertical).
 This greater angle applies a larger portion of the gravitational or vertical load as valgus torque (rotational force against the knee).
-This, combined with the female's weaker tendons and ligaments and a narrower intercondylar notch, causes increased susceptibility to injury of the ACL in female athletes.
+This, combined with the female's weaker tendons and ligaments and a narrower intercondylar notch, causes increased susceptibility to injury of the anterior cruciate ligament (ACL) of the knee in female athletes.
 Women have been reported to be at 2-10 times greater risk of suffering ACL injuries than men in similar sports.

 The pelvis of the human male is narrower, taller and denser.
 This makes the male anatomy more biomechanically suited for efficient locomotion and stride efficiency when walking and running.
 One hypothesis is that this is largely due to evolutionary male roles in hunting and physical labor.
 The wider female pelvis is an evolutionary compromise between efficient locomotion and the need for successful childbirth.
 This is termed the obstetrical dilemma.
 Disagreement exists as to the strength of the hypothesis.

 Men generally have larger, stiffer tendons than females, even after accounting for body size (height and weight).
 Comparative studies show that men's tendons (e.g. Achilles, patellar) have greater cross-sectional area, greater stiffness, and higher elastic modulus under load.
 This allows male tendons to transmit higher forces, as stiffer tendons transmit muscle force to bone more directly, requiring less additional muscle work.
 For example, in a study involving males and females matched for the same body size, male achilles and patellar tendons were still 50–60% stiffer than those in females.
 In contrast, female tendons are typically smaller in cross-sectional area and more compliant.
 One study showed that women's Achilles tendons showed more than 4-5 times the strain of men under the same load, showing that women display a lower level of tendon adaptability to loading, as well as lower tendon stiffness and a smaller cross-sectional area than men.
 In short, women's tendons deform more under load (more elastic), while men's tendons resist stretch more (stiffer), making them mechanically stronger under load and more resistant to injury.
 These differences are not solely due to body size, but rather due to variations in collagen type and content, with males producing denser, more crosslinked type I collagen, while females produce more extensible type III collagen and matrix proteins.
 Estrogen modulates these properties by reducing collagen synthesis and increasing ligament laxity, especially during certain phases of the menstrual cycle, which explains why females often have greater flexibility in their joints and ligaments.
 In contrast, testosterone promotes stiffer, stronger tissue development.

-Males and females do not differ in their number of ribs; both normally have twelve pairs.

-The following further generalizations have been made regarding male-female skeletal differences: